bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/03-initial-setup.md

 By default, webpack will look for the `webpack.config.js`, so we name our configuration file that.

-We have to tell webpack the "context" (base directory) of our project, NodeJS provides us `__dirname` constant to mean the name of the directory of the current file, so this is very convenient.
+We have to tell webpack the "context" (base directory) of our project, NodeJS provides us `__dirname` constant to mean the name of the directory of the current file, so this is very convenient value for that context.

-Again, Entry, from the M.E.CH.A means "where we start", so we point this at whatever contains our "main application".
+Again, Entry, from the M.E.CH.A means "where we start", so we point this at whatever contains our "main application", in our exercise this will be `src/main.js`.
+Note we need the `./` to indicate it is a relative path.

 The output configuration is fairly simple at this point, we want to provide a path and a filename.